 Health & Safety at Walnut Hill College

-As of August 2020, the full Walnut Hill College campus, including our Residential Dorms will reopen for the Spring semester and resume on-ground learning.
+As of January 16, 2021, the Walnut Hill College campus, including our Residential Dorms will reopen for the Spring semester and resume on-ground learning.
 We are excited to welcome our students back to campus.
 Our Dining and Retail outlets will reopen in phases and we will update our website regarding open dates.
 Please check below and our Restaurants pages for updates regarding dates, policy changes, and frequently asked questions.
 Walnut Hill College is intent on complying with the recommendations and best practices set forth by the CDC, WHO, as well as the Pennsylvania Department of Education, regarding the reopening of higher education institutions.